MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-segments.md

 If you selected **Add Segment** you will also need to select whether you want to create a static segment or a dynamic segment at this point.

-**Segment creation process**

-The segment creation process is done in the **Segment Editor** page.
+Then, the rest of the segment creation process is done in the **Segment Editor** page:

 > [!div class="mx-imgBorder"]
 > ![](media/new-dynamic-segment.png "New dynamic segment")

-### Step One: Define the segment's properties
+### Step One: Defining the segment's properties

-- We will give our segment informative name and description that will help us identifying it in the future when we will have multiple segments.
+- We will give our segment informative name and description that will help us identify it in the future when we will have multiple segments.
-- Moreover, solely for a dynamic segment, we can also choose to **activate** it at this point through the slider as shown in blue below. **An active (dynamic) segment will automatically incorporate changes** that are made to your data with time while **inactive segment will not incorporate changes** that are made to your data.
+- Moreover, solely for a dynamic segment, we can also choose to **activate** it at this point through the slider as shown in blue below. **An active (dynamic) segment will automatically incorporate changes** that are made to your data with time while **inactive segment will not incorporate any changes** that are made to your data.

+// update 1
 > [!div class="mx-imgBorder"]
 > ![](media/new-dynamic-segment-hilites.png "Change segment type")

-### Step Two: Create the first group
+### Step Two: Creating a first group

-Use the *Group 1 Define Filer* field that is shown below to select an entity.

-**Note**: In Customer Insights, a group is a set of customers.
-Each group can be defined by:
+In Customer Insights, **a group is a set of customers.** First we will explian how a group can be defined.
+If you prefer to view an example, we will provide one right after this explaination.

+**Each group's definition involves:**
-1. Choosing the entity that includes the specific field you wish to segment by.
-For example, choosing the Orders entity since it include the **Order Value** field by which we want to segment.
+1. Choosing the entity that includes the specific attribute you wish to segment by.
+For example, choosing an *Orders* entity since it includes a *Order Value* field by which we want to segment.
+In order to choose your entity of interest, click the field shown below:
-2. Selecting the **Add** operator.
-3. Adding entities that are related to that entity until getting to the Customer Profile entity.
-If not already done, we can define those relationships using the **Relationships** page.

-For example, if we have the three datasets shown above and we wish to segment by a specific field in the Account entity:

-- First, choose the Account entity.
-- Then, select the **Add** operator.
-- Finally, select the Customer Profile entity since it's directly related to the Account entity through the **CustomerToAccount** relationship.

-Following the selection of our entities:
+// missing 1

-For the first entity, we need to choose the specific attribute by which we wish to segment.
+2. Choosing the attribute by which you wish to segment.
 Our attribute can have one of four value types: A numerical, a string, a date, or a Boolean.
 In the example below, an attribute with a numerical value is used as a filter.
+3. Choosing an *Operator* and a *Value* for the attribute we chose in (2).
+In the example below an operator *Equal* and value *2* were chosen.

 > [!div class="mx-imgBorder"]
 > ![](media/customer-group-numbers.png "Customer group filter")